-What is computer worm? - Definition from WhatIs.com
+What is a Computer Worm and How Does it Work?

 A computer worm infection spreads without user interaction.
 All that is necessary is for the computer worm to become active on an infected system.
 Before widespread use of networks, computer worms were spread through infected storage media, such as floppy diskettes, which, when mounted on a system, would infect other storage devices connected to the victim system.
 USB drives are still a common vector for computer worms.

 Computer worms often rely on the actions of, and vulnerabilities in, networking protocols to propagate.
 For example, the WannaCry ransomware worm exploited a vulnerability in the first version of the Server Message Block (SMBv1) resource sharing protocol implemented in the Windows operating system.
 Once active on a newly infected computer, the WannaCry malware initiates a network search for new potential victims: systems that respond to SMBv1 requests made by the worm.
 The worm is able to continue to propagate within an organization in this way.
-When a bring your own device is infected, the worm can spread to other networks.
+When a bring your own device (BYOD) is infected, the worm can spread to other networks, giving hackers even more access.

-Email worms spread by creating and sending outbound messages to all the addresses in a user's contacts list.
+Email worms work by creating and sending outbound messages to all the addresses in a user's contacts list.
+The messages include a malicious executable file that infects the new system when the recipient opens it.
+Successful email worms usually incorporate social engineering methods to prompt users to open the attached file.

-Stuxnet, one of the most notorious computer worms to date, consists of a worm component for propagation of the malware through the sharing of infected USB devices, as well as malware that targets supervisory control and data acquisition systems, which are widely used in industrial environments, including power utilities, water supply services, sewage plants and elsewhere.
+Stuxnet, one of the most notorious computer worms to date, consists of a worm component for propagation of the malware through the sharing of infected USB devices, as well as malware that targets supervisory control and data acquisition (SCADA) systems, which are widely used in industrial environments, including power utilities, water supply services, sewage plants and elsewhere.

-Types of computer worms

 Pure computer worms propagate themselves from infected systems to uninfected systems.
 This does not minimize the potential for damage from such computer worms.

+Types of computer worms

-More commonly, a computer worm is either a virus or worm hybrid -- a piece of malware that spreads like a worm, but that also modifies program code like a virus -- or else carries some sort of malicious payload, such as a virus, ransomware or some other type of malware.
+- A computer virus or worm hybrid is a piece of malware that spreads like a worm, but that also modifies program code like a virus -- or else carries some sort of malicious payload, such as a virus, ransomware or some other type of malware.

-A bot worm may be used to infect computers and turn them into zombies or bots, with the intent of using them in coordinated attacks through botnets.
-Instant messaging, or IM worms propagate through instant messaging services and exploit access to contact lists on victim computers.
+- A bot worm may be used to infect computers and turn them into zombies or bots, with the intent of using them in coordinated attacks through botnets.

+- Instant messaging, or IM worms propagate through instant messaging services and exploit access to contact lists on victim computers.

-Email worms are usually spread as malicious executable files attached to what appear to be ordinary email messages.
-The email worm spreads by forcing an infected system to resend the worm to email addresses in user contact lists; the worm infects new systems when email recipients open the file.
-Successful email worms usually incorporate social engineering methods to prompt users to open the attached file.
+- Email worms are usually spread as malicious executable files attached to what appear to be ordinary email messages.

-An ethical worm is a computer worm designed to propagate across networks with the express purpose of delivering patches for known security vulnerabilities.
+Finally, an ethical worm is a computer worm designed to propagate across networks with the express purpose of delivering patches for known security vulnerabilities.
 While ethical worms have been described and discussed in academia, actual examples in the wild have not been found, most likely because the potential for unexpected harm done to systems that react unexpectedly to such software outweighs the potential for removing vulnerabilities.
 In any case, unleashing any piece of software that makes changes to a system without the permission of the system owner opens the publisher to various criminal and civil charges.

 Differences between worms and viruses